edbelova/Intro-To-OOP-Activity/coworking_agreement.md

 Hsiang-ting: Messaging on slack or having huddle as soon as possible. live share or zoom.

 Ekaterina Belova: I prefer to receive feedback after I’ve finished or implemented something, rather than during the process.
 If there are several points to cover, I’d like to discuss them all at once.
 I value the chance to learn from my own mistakes, and getting feedback afterward gives me the opportunity to discover and reflect before making improvements.

+Geetha: I prefer feedback that is clear, constructive, and timely, with specific suggestions I can use to improve.
+I will try to include examples or suggestions we can act on, not just what went wrong.

 ## One Team Communication Skill to Improve